jslota/rtquicR/rtquicR-package-usage.md

   - Distinguishes real biological samples from technical controls.
   - Data from technical controls are filtered out from certain analysis steps.
-  - Use “Smpl” for samples and “Ctrl” for technical controls.
+  - Use “Smpl” for samples “Ctrl” for technical controls, and “Empty” for empty wells.

 ### Sample meta-data columns (optional)